AAS Journal Reference Instructions

 Other Online Sources

-Note that URLs for all other electronic resources that lack a sufficient degree of permanence, such as personal web pages, general informational sites for organizations, telescopes, surveys, projects, proposals, sites for uploading computer or mathematical code, and other sites whose content regularly changes, should be given in a footnote at first mention in the text, but not listed in the reference list.
+Unless otherwise required by a resource, URLs for all other electronic resources that lack a sufficient degree of permanence, such as personal web pages, general informational sites for organizations, telescopes, surveys, projects, proposals, and other sites with content that changes regularly, should be given in a footnote at first mention in the text along with the date last accessed, but not listed in the reference list.

 Unpublished Material